DanHartman/piDSP/README.md

 -  `ansible-playbook -i ras.pi.ip.addr, --ask-become-pass deploy/ansible/configure.yml` default sudo password is `123456`
 -  I did not see the device appear until I performed a power cycle
 -  `ssh ras.pi.ip.addr`
+- It may be my cheap EDIMAX usb dongle on the pi, but I'm unable to get devices to connect to the AP if security is enabled.
+So for now, it sets up an open network.

 holy shit, getting midi data from floorboad is easy